isomerpages/seab-corp/_issue-1-2025-seablink/Editor's Note.md

 have taken advantage of web technologies to suggest relevant content for selected articles for you to explore the topic further.&nbsp;&nbsp;</p>
 <p>SEAB commemorates our 20<sup>th</sup> Anniversary in 2024.
 It is thus fitting
-that we share a heartwarming glimpse into the various&nbsp; activities held in 2024 to commemorate our 20th anniversary, arranged thematically under ‘Joy At Work’ and ‘Pride In Work’, Under the “Joy At Work” series, SEAB staff were engaged in a series of meaningful corporate social responsibility and team bonding activities that brought us closer as an organisation as well as reinforced the sense of purpose and joy.&nbsp;</p>
+that we share a heartwarming glimpse into the various&nbsp;activities held in 2024 to commemorate our 20th anniversary, arranged thematically under ‘Joy at Work’ and ‘Pride in Work’.
+Under the 'Joy at Work' series, SEAB staff were engaged in a series of meaningful corporate social responsibility and team bonding activities that brought us closer as an organisation as well as reinforced the sense of purpose and joy.&nbsp;</p>
-<p>Under "Pride in Work", we share the substantial progress in both our examination
+<p>Under 'Pride in Work', we share the substantial progress in both our examination
 processes and corporate initiatives, demonstrating our commitment to innovation and excellence.&nbsp;</p>
 <p>In line with our digital transformation efforts, we have successfully